What is SMTP?

 - or not reaching final addressees at all.

-Also, if not sending emails to big mailing lists, you may not even know that ISPs limit the number of emails you can send out during a day.
+Also, if not sending emails to big mailing lists, you may not even know that ISPs limit the number of emails you can send out during the day.
 Some ISPs set limits per hour, some － per day.
 Turns out you can’t launch an email dispatch for a large contact base after all.
 Otherwise, you’ll be blacklisted as a spammer by your ISP and blocked from sending emails or they can even cancel your account.

 How to choose an SMTP provider?